 For more information on the RHI sustainability criteria and dedicated fuel quality schemes, please click the About tab.

 Those who wish to become registered on the BSL should ensure that they have read the relevant guidance documents relating to the application process for the BSL.
 These are available under the Documents and Guidance tab.

 When you are ready to apply to the scheme, please register for a supplier account by clicking the Supplier Registration tab.

-We welcome any feedback you might have regarding the applications process.
-Please take a minute to complete our survey: here
+We welcome any feedback regarding the application process.
+Please take a minute to complete our survey here.

 All domestic RHI participants with boilers under 1,000 kW, who are sourcing woody biomass and wish to claim money under the RHI scheme must use fuel that is authorised on the BSL.
 Non-domestic RHI participants with boilers under 1,000 kW, who are sourcing woody biomass can choose to use the BSL scheme to claim their RHI payments, instead of self-reporting to Ofgem.

 To find a local supplier of BSL authorised fuels, please type your postcode into the Find a Fuel box above.